 With pesticides, insecticides, GMOs, fertilizers, plastics, air pollution, and water pollution, you may often ask yourself: Is anything safe to eat anymore?
 Where do you turn for help?
-We suggest 6 common-sense tips for eating fruits and vegetables with peace of mind.
+We suggest the following six common-sense tips for eating fruits and vegetables with peace of mind.
 It is not always possible or affordable to grow your own organic fruits and vegetables, raise free-range chickens, or get water from your very own spring.

 Tip 1: Washing with running water is safer than soaking in water

 Pesticides often stay on the surface of fruits and vegetables.
 It is not easy to immerse them in water to remove particles and soaking in water for too long will make water-soluble vitamins disappear from fruits and vegetables.
 So pesticide experts recommend that washing them under the tap water forcefully will break the glue-like strength of pesticides.

 Tip 2: Before washing vegetables, cut the top and the bottom off to remove the hard-to-clean areas